 Hiking the Celtic Camino in Ireland

 Many people know about the Camino de Santiago in Spain, but did you know that you can start the Camino in Ireland and your distance “counts” for your overall mileage on the Camino?
-In this post, we explain how to find the nine caminos in Ireland, how to get your stamps, how to record your distance, how to get your Celtic Compostela, and how to use it to count towards your overall distance on the Spanish Camino de Compostela.
+In this post, we explain how to find the nine caminos in Ireland, show the Celtic Camino map, how to get your stamps, how to record your distance, how to get your Celtic Compostela, and how to use it to count towards your overall distance on the Spanish Camino de Compostela.
+(And the fun thing is, if you walk the Bray Camino to Dublin, you walk by Bono’s house.)

 The Irish have a long history of hiking to Santiago de Compostela, Spain, in pilgrimage.
 The Irish National Gallery of Archeology acknowledges this with a special section in the museum, including some original artifacts from pilgrims of the 15th century.
 We stumbled upon this antique shell in the museum, and it prompted us to wonder about the history of walking the Camino in Ireland.